Rakesh73971/News-Scraper/README.md

 - It handles various HTML structures and selectors
 - Duplicate headlines are automatically removed
 - Limited to top 20 headlines to avoid overwhelming output
+- Focuses solely on BBC News for reliable, consistent results